MichaelAquilina/Some-2D-RPG/TASKS.md

 QuadTree / HashList stuff
 ------------------------

-- [] - Create branch for trying out a HashList implementation which could possibly be superior and less buggy than the current QuadTree implementation.
+- [Done] - Create branch for trying out a HashList implementation which could possibly be superior and less buggy than the current QuadTree implementation.
 - [] - Improve QuadTree Validate.
 If a tile isnt contained in a node anymore but STILL interesects it, then no need ot remove it only to re-add it!
 - [] - Investigate what is 'slow' in entity updates and updating the bounding box.
 Is the QuadTree being more ineffecient than effecient?
 - [] - Consider converting BoundingBox back to normal Rectangle and making the QuadTree using those instead.
 Faster.